SaiG18/MRI-Scan-Classifier/README.md

 # MRI Scan Analysis
 Detect brain tumors using Tensorflow's convolutional neural network.
-Codebase on Python.

 Developed using the [CodeLab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/?utm_campaign=chrome_series_machinelearning_063016&utm_source=gdev&utm_medium=yt-desc#0) guide from Google.

+Normal brain on the left.
+Brain with a tumor on the right.

 ![first jpg](https://user-images.githubusercontent.com/9091157/35780421-29b470a6-09a9-11e8-8748-1a701f876a41.jpg)  ![images 10](https://user-images.githubusercontent.com/9091157/35780431-48bd675a-09a9-11e8-842a-5585d8a74cd4.jpg)